Best No-Code Automation Tools in 2026: 10 Platforms Compared

 Pros:

-• AI agents with genuine reasoning capability — not just LLM call nodes
+• AI agents with genuine reasoning capability — not just LLM call nodes bolted onto triggers

-• Visual canvas that non-technical users can navigate
+• Visual canvas that non-technical users can navigate without developer help

-• 1,400+ integrations including all major business tools
+• 1,400+ integrations including all major business tools across every category

-• Self-hosting available for data-sensitive teams
+• Self-hosting available for data-sensitive organisations with compliance requirements

 Cons: